Konadu-Akwasi-Akuoko/Angular-The-Complete-Guide/section-11-changing-pages-with-routing/README.md

 So, in summary, redirection and wildcard routes are used together to handle unknown routes and redirect users to a specific route (in this case, the 'not-found' route).

-## Important: Redirection Path Matching'
+## Important: Redirection Path Matching

 In Angular, routes are matched by prefix by default.
 This means that if you define a route with an empty path (`''`), it will match any URL, causing a redirection loop.
 This is because every URL starts with an empty string.